 - Reversals and delays.
 Contracts can be implemented with a delay, as desired.
 For example, you might have instant transactions to buy a cup of coffee with EOS, or a week-long cooling down period when purchasing a house or car.

 - Account restoration.
 If a user’s account keys are stolen they can be recovered within 30 days.
 This is done with a designated account partner who allows the original user to recover their account with two factor authentication.
 The idea is that thieves have nothing to gain from recovering an account, because they’ll only risk exposing themselves for no gain.

 - Separate ecosystems for users.
-Businesses might have their own EOS environments customized in their own ways, while the general public might interact in the primary EOS ecosystem.
+Businesses might have their own EOS environments customised in their own ways, while the general public might interact in the primary EOS ecosystem.

-Ethereum in particular is known to be a useful currency, but hampered by scaling problems and a poor user experience, making it a good foundation for EOS to build on.
+Ethereum in particular is known to be an exceptionally useful currency, but hampered by scaling problems and a poor user experience, making it a good foundation for EOS to build on.